 There’s something truly irresistible about hatchet throwing.
-What started out as a lark in someone’s backyard in Canada a decade ago — axe throwing — has quickly become one of the more popular sports to appear in a long time.
+What started out as a lark in someone’s backyard in Canada a decade ago — axe throwing — has quickly become one of the more popular sports to catch on in a long time.
 It’s no secret why: just saying the words “axe throwing” causes most peoples to palpitate with excitement.
 It conjures up images of a time passed when people had to fend for themselves using whatever they had at hand.

 Well, today’s axe-throwing establishments are far removed from our rustic past.
 They have beer on tap, music in the air, and caged-in ranges in which you can toss axes solo or with friends.
 “It’s a ton of fun, so much better than darts,” says Darren Sonnier the owner of Kick Axe Throwing in Brooklyn and Washington D.C.
 “You get this awesome feeling when the axe sinks into the wood, it’s super satisfying.
 Anyone can do it — young, old, men, women, it does not matter.”